 The way we look at members of the audience, reviles to the audience many things about us.
 From all the body-language gestures that we make while speaking to an audience, eye-contact is probably the most revealing gesture.
 It is the biggest window we open to the audience, to assess what do we feel about the words that we say.
 It is not so easy to “act” eye-contact, as it is with other body-language gestures.

 As we engage with the audience, we should try and talk to individual members of the audience, not to the audience as a whole.
 We should speak to one person at a time, a sentence or phrase and then shift our eye-contact to another person.
 WE TALK EYE TO EYE.

-When we shift our eyes from one person to another, we need to make sure that this action is well synchronized with our other body language gestures and also to the words that we say, otherwise we may lose points on our presence-score.
+When we shift our eyes from one person to another, we need to make sure that this action is well synchronized with our other body-language gestures and to the words that we say.
+Otherwise, we may lose presence-points in our score.

-It gets more complicated, we also “talk” with our body and would like to make sure that we don’t continue ”saying“ things with our body, while we shift eye-contact, just as we do with the words we say.
+It gets more complicated… we also “talk” with our body (other gestures that we make) and would like to make sure that we don’t continue ”saying“ too much with our body, while we shift eye contact, just as we do with the words.

 I mentioned in the introduction, the 6 key body-language gestures that we REST when making a complete 3 stage Yogic inhale.
 When it comes to eye-contact, the procedure is that we shift our eyes from one person to another only after we start to inhale.
 To be precise, we shift the eyes after we have completed inflating our stomach (1st beat of a complete 3-stage Yogic inhale).
 This way we make sure we don’t break eye-contact before we finish the sentence.
 After making eye contact to the next person, there should be a “hand-shake” OR “eye-shake” pause.
 This eye-shake is done, as we finish inhaling into the upper part of the lungs (2nd beat of a complete 3-stage Yogic inhale).